shreyashmangale/Ecommerce-Website/README.md

 # Ecommerce Website - Capstone Project Module 3 Frontend Development

-This is the frontend of an eCommerce web application built using **React.js**.
+This is the frontend of an Ecommerce web application built using **React.js**.
 The application provides a seamless shopping experience, allowing users to browse products, view details, add items to the cart, and proceed to checkout.

 ## Features